Schema Markup – What It Is and Why You Should Use It

 There are two primary reasons to add schema markup to your site: (1) improving your search engine rank and (2) enhancing content for better SEO.

-While there isn’t a single strategy that will work for every website, adding schema markup to your site allows you to control how search engines interpret what you publish.
+While no single strategy will work for every website, adding schema markup to your site allows you to control how search engines interpret what you publish.
 That’s a powerful thing.

 Best schema markups for Federal Contracting Companies